Jorge Martín fastest in preseason test at Motorland Aragon

 Third – Manuel Pagliani

 "I'm destroyed," gasped the 17-year-old Italian in his second Cup season.
-"I really pushed in that last session, ran the whole time under 2m 3s just kept pushing all the way like we will have to in the race."

-It was a great test, I'm very pleased and I think the bike is working much better than last year, I am really enjoying it.
+"I really pushed in that last session, ran the whole time under 2m 3s just kept pushing all the way like we will have to in the race.
+It was a great test, I'm very pleased and I think the bike is working much better than last year, I am really enjoying it."

 Fourth – Stefano Manzi

 "I took things easy early on, just got used to the bike again," explained the Italian 15-year-old who is in his third Cup season.
 "I didn't want to push too soon.
-We didn't change so much on the bike, a little bit of work with the front but once I was happy with the feeling and we put in new tyres I could do the lap times and it wasn't too hard."

-It should be a great weekend in Jerez, a track I really like.
+We didn't change so much on the bike, a little bit of work with the front but once I was happy with the feeling and we put in new tyres I could do the lap times and it wasn't too hard.
+It should be a great weekend in Jerez, a track I really like."

 Fifth – Brad Ray

 "It was tough to begin with, getting used to the bike again and getting it sorted out.
 I would say that this is one of my worst tracks so that didn't help," explained British 16-year-old Brad Ray who is contesting his third Cup season.
 "But over the three days we did get things working well, the bike's really good now.
-The one thing we need to improve is the trail braking going into corners, at the moment I would have trouble passing anyone there so that needs to improve."

-Jerez should be good though, I like it much better than here, it's one of my favourite tracks.
+The one thing we need to improve is the trail braking going into corners, at the moment I would have trouble passing anyone there so that needs to improve.
+Jerez should be good though, I like it much better than here, it's one of my favourite tracks."

 Sixth – Olly Simpson